We use cookies to optimize our website & deliver you the best service

 ]

 No, donors are not permitted to eat during plasma donations.
 It is essential to follow this guideline to ensure the safety of both the donor and the recipient of the plasma.
-Before your plasma donation appointment, have a snack or a meal to keep your energy levels up.
+Before your plasma donation appointment, have a snack or a meal to maintain your energy levels.
 After the donation, remember to have a proper meal to replenish your nutrients and take care of yourself.

 What blood type do I need to have in order to donate plasma?